tonethar/IGME-330-Spring-2020/projects/project-3-2195.md

     - use the [D3](https://d3js.org) visualization library
     - utilize a cloud storage service such as Firebase in some way.
 There were several extra credit Firebase exercises this semester that could get you started

 ## III.
-Milestones
-  - **Deliverable A** - Project proposal with working prototype - see myCourses for due date/time:
-    - a 2 or 3 paragraph description of the project and what web services you are using should be in the comments field of the dropbox
-    - the working prototype must be utilizing your MVC or MVVM framework, and have at least one of your web services functioning
-    - one submission per team please.
-Make sure both team members' names are included.
+Milestones (one submission per team please - make sure both team members' names are stated)
-  - **Deliverable B** - An improved prototype with BOTH webs ervices working.
-See dropbox for due date.
+  - **Project Proposal** - see myCourses for details & due date/time
+  - **Checkpoint #1** - see myCourses for details & due date/time
-  - **Final project deliverable** - see myCourses for due date/time.
-One submission per team please.
-Again, make sure both team members' names are included.
+  - **Final project deliverable & documentation** - see myCourses for details & due date/time

 ## IV.
 Documentation
   - As with Project 2, include a file where you document your process, cite any sources, tell me where to find anything special you want me to see, and also explain how you met the requirements.
-Finally, give yourself a grade for the project that you feel fairly represents what its worth
+Finally, give yourself a numeric grade for the project that you feel fairly represents what its worth
   - If you worked in a team, explain what each team member did.
 Remember, everyone is responsible for contributing throughout the project, not just to one aspect

 ## V. Grading